drflorianberger/TopicsInPhysics/book/week3/molecularmotors.md

 # Molecular Motors

 Molecular motors are specialized proteins that transduce chemical free energy into mechanical motion.
-They form the basis for muscle activity, but also mediate directed long-range transport.
+They form the basis for muscle activity but also mediate directed long-range transport.
 For example, the axon of neurons can be up to 1m in humans.
 To cover such long-range transport only by diffusion would be inefficient.

 Microtubules (MTs) in cells are filaments that provide the "highways" for these motor proteins.
 Molecules of the kinesin motor family step along MTs in a coordinated fashion by binding to and unbinding from the repetitive structure: